felipebz/javm/SECURITY.md

 * Check that `javm` does not follow unexpected symlinks when moving/renaming.
 * Check for predictable filenames in world-writable locations.

+## Release integrity and attestation

+Official `javm` releases are built by a controlled CI workflow in this repository.
+For each tagged release we publish:

+* the release artifacts (binaries/archives),
+* checksums,
+* a provenance/attestation document (SLSA-style) that states which repository/workflow/ref built those artifacts,
+* and an SBOM (software bill of materials).

+You can verify that a binary you downloaded:

+1. Matches the published checksum.
+2. Has an attestation saying it was built by this repository’s release workflow (not a random laptop / fork).
+3. Reports version/commit info (via `javm --version`) that lines up with that release.

+Full details on how to verify a release, and what guarantees you get from the attestation, are documented in `ATTESTATION.md`.

 ## Hardening recommendations for people running `javm`

 You can reduce risk by doing the following: